Screwhorn Antelope Facts

 Screwhorn Antelope Physical Description

-Arguably, the Screwhorn Antelope has a unique set of horns.
-These display two or three sharp twists and average up to 31 in (80 cm) in length.
+Arguably, this marvel of Nature and evolution has a highly unique set of horns.
+These features generally display two or three sharp twists and average up to 31 in (80 cm) in length.
 As a matter of fact, in exceptional individuals, these may reach lengths of as much as 43 in (110 cm).

-The coats also vary in color with the seasons: gray-brown in winter and almost white in summer.
-In addition, this fabulous animal species also displays the physiological trait of sexual dimorphism.
-In its case, that presents itself in terms of size.
+The beautiful coats also vary significantly in color, usually with the seasons.
+These become gray-brown in winter and almost white in summer.
+This fabulous animal species also displays the physiological trait of sexual dimorphism.
+In its case, that natural trait presents itself in terms of size.

-Females average slightly less in both mass and height than the males.
+Females of the species average slightly less in both mass and height than their male counterparts.
 Meanwhile, although females remain slimmer, both genders average a head and body length of about 51 in (130 cm).
-But the differences between genders does not end there.
+But the physical differences between two genders does not simply end there.

-Males of the Screwhorn Antelope attain an average shoulder height measuring about 45 in (115 cm).
+Males of the Screwhorn Antelope attain an impressive average shoulder height measuring about 45 in (115 cm).
 But the females of the species remain slightly shorter.
-Males also attain weights of as much as 275 lb (125 kg).
-Yet the females rarely exceed 200 lb (90 kg).
+The males additionally attain weights of as much as 275 lb (125 kg).
+Yet the smaller females rarely exceed 200 lb (90 kg).

 - Kingdom: Animalia